icecube/nuflux/docs/evaluation.rst

 So far, this class is pretty similar to the ``SplineFlux`` class, but has some additional features (e.g. tau flavor support), with the potential of being extended with further features in the future. ``SplineFlux`` was kept as it is for backwards compatibility.

+You can read the physics extents of a particular flux in this class with the ``readExtent()`` method.

 Available fluxes in this class:

 * :ref:`H3a_SIBYLL21 <H3a_SIBYLL21>`